 City of Alexandria Celebrates Black History Month

 The City of Alexandria invites the public to celebrate Black History Month with special events and activities throughout February.
 Black History Month is an annual recognition and celebration of the history, culture, achievements and contributions of African Americans and persons of African descent in U.S. history.
-This year, Alexandria will celebrate two historic anniversaries: the 1939 sit-in at the Barrett Branch Library and the 2014 dedication of the Contrabands and Freedmen Cemetery Memorial.
+This year, Alexandria highlights two major initiatives related to African American history.
+First is the Equal Justice Initiative, which focuses on memorializing the history of lynchings that took place in Alexandria to truthfully and accurately reflect the City’s history.
+The second is the pending purchase of the Freedom House; once the offices of Franklin and Armfield, the largest domestic slave trading firm of the 1820s and 30s.

-Join the celebration throughout February with a series of special events, exhibits, and other activities, including storytelling events for children and adults, film screenings, lectures, and the opening of a new exhibit, “Through Darkness To Light,” at the Alexandria Black History Museum.
+Join the celebration by attending special events, exhibits and other activities, including storytelling events for children and adults, film screenings, lectures and museum tours.

 For the full schedule of events and more information about Black History Month, visit alexandriava.gov/BlackHistory.